Committee for Equity, Diversity and Inclusion

 Where we are: Numbers shine a light on areas of need

-School climate surveys in 2018-19 and 2019-20 revealed that while students feel supported by faculty and staff they are feeling less confident when it comes to student-to-student relationships.
+School climate surveys have revealed that while students feel supported by faculty and staff they are feeling less confident when it comes to student-to-student relationships.
 Students also identified issues they felt needed to be addressed including dress code fairness between males and females and favoritism of girls vs. boys and of athletes vs. non-athletes.
 District administrators have broken down the data by demographics to reflect diverse stakeholders’ impressions and experiences, focusing on the questions that consider issues of diversity, equity and inclusion.
 This data has been shared with school leaders and with teachers to build awareness and identify opportunities for improvement.

 What’s next: Focusing on student support, student relationships